pdfliberation/assembly/README.md

-wish-list
+assembly
 =========

-A wish list for this organization, open an Issue to discuss what we can add.
+Where we gather to discuss Issues.
+Open an Issue to discuss anything related to the [PDF Liberation](https://github.com/pdfliberation) efforts.